hd-epic/hd-epic-downloader/readme.md

 | Slam and gaze | Gaze only                    |
 | Audio HDF5    | No                           |
 | Hands masks   | No                           |

+# Annotations

+Note that this script will download HD EPIC's data, not its annotations.
+You can find HD EPIC's annotations [here](https://github.com/hd-epic/hd-epic-annotations).